Image Acquisition from CCD Cameras and Direct Electron Detectors

-Super-resolution mode has an advantage over counting mode only with no binning in DM, which yields a 7.6K image.
+With a K2, Super-resolution mode has an advantage over counting mode only with no binning in DM, which yields a 7.6K image.
 For example, a super-resolution image taken with binning by 2 in DM will produce a 3.8K image that is identical to the 3.8K image that could have been obtained with counting mode and no binning.
 To provide a useful alternative, SerialEM uses image reduction by antialias filtering, to remove the high-frequency noise that would be introduced by aliasing when images are binned.
 This method is used for super-resolution mode whenever a binning above 0.5 is selected.
 With a K3, antialiased reduction is used for all images returned to SerialEM with binning above 0.5, except in continuous mode.

 Antialiased reduction has a measurable advantage over binning with electron counting images.
 If pairs of super-resolution images are taken at a variety of doses and analyzed by Fourier ring correlation, the FRC past half-Nyquist is about 35% higher with antialiased reduction by 2 than with binning by 2, and about 50% higher with reduction by 4 rather than with binning by 4.

-Antialiased reduction is now used by default instead of true binning for all "binned" images in counting mode as well as super-resolution mode, and the reduction is now done by the SerialEMCCD plugin on the K2 computer, where it can run quickly.
+Antialiased reduction is used by default instead of true binning for all "binned" images in K2 counting mode as well as super-resolution mode, and the reduction is done by the SerialEMCCD plugin on the K2 computer, where it can run quickly.
 At the bottom of the Camera Setup dialog, there is a checkbox to turn off this behavior, followed by an indicator in bold about whether a reduction will use Anti-aliasing or Binning.